isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-making-selections-within-the-dashboard/t-applying-selections.md

 ---
 description: Selections are not automatically applied to the dashboard’s data results.
-seo-description: Selections are not automatically applied to the dashboard’s data results.
-seo-title: Applying Selections
 solution: Analytics
 title: Applying Selections
 topic: Data workbench